Hyperbolic models for CAT(0) spaces: Curtains and the L --separation space

 It is possible to construct quasiline subcomplexes of $\Z^2$ where any correspondence depends on some coboundedness constant.
 Indeed, let $\gamma\subset\Z^2$ be the ``zigzag'' geodesic that passes through $(n,n)$ and $(n+1,n)$ for all $n$.
 For each natural number $k$, let $X(k)$ be the CAT(0) cube complex bounded by $\gamma$ and the translation of $\gamma$ by $(0,k)$, which has a $\frac k2$--cobounded $\Z$--action.
 It can easily be seen that the contact graph of $X(k)$ is a quasiline, so Genevois's spaces are all unbounded \cite[Fact~6.50]{genevois:hyperbolicities}, but the space $X(k)_L$ is bounded for all $L\le\frac{k-3}2$.

-A disadvantage of the distance $\dist_L$ is that it provides no information on the family of curtains realizing the distance between two points, a part of its size.
+A disadvantage of the metric $\dist_L$ is that it provides no information about any of the chains of curtains realising the distance between a given pair of points, apart from their length.
 We conclude the section by proving that in many situations, up to a linear loss in length, we can replace a given $L$--chain by one dual to a fixed geodesic.
 This will simplify arguments in a number of places.